EZTechhelp/Samson-Media-Player/Resources/Docs/Settings/Invidious_WebPlayer.md

 %{color:#FFFFD265} ❗% Requires enabling **'Use Web Player'** Youtube option

+%{color:#FFFFD265} ❗% A valid Invidious instance URL must be provided.
+A list of trusted public instances can be found at: [Invidious.io](https://docs.invidious.io/instances/)

+ - URL must be provided in the format: `https://domain.com`

 %{color:#FFFFD265} ❗% If a Youtube video fails to play with the normal Youtube Web Player, the app will automatically retry playing the video with Invidious even if this option is turned off

 %{color:#FFFFD265} ❗% Using the Invidious Web Player has similiar restrictions as the normal Youtube Web Player such as: